Epistemic democracy: Political meritocracy

+Markets

-Markets: There is also a free-market tradition sceptical of the epistemic quality of democracy which is most often associated with Friedrich Hayek.
+There is also a free-market tradition sceptical of the epistemic quality of democracy which is most often associated with Friedrich Hayek.
 Hayek argued that any centralised political authority could not possibly acquire all the knowledge relevant for effective social decisions.
 A key reason for this was the importance he placed on local forms of knowledge about the particular circumstances of time and space.
 This knowledge was argued to be only known to on-the-spot-individuals, to be open to change over time, and to often involve a tacit component.
-Hayek therefore claimed that the best way to utilise this dispersed information was not to attempt to centralise it to any government authority, but allow individuals to make the best use of their own information and rely of a system of market prices to coordinate their individual actions.
+Hayek therefore claimed that the best way to utilise this dispersed information was not to attempt to centralise it to any government authority, but allow individuals to make the best use of their own information and rely on a system of market prices to coordinate their individual actions.
 Hayekian authors, such as Mark Pennington, have therefore argued that there are important epistemic advantages to systems based on price signals rather than voters and deliberation, and advocate for expanding the role of markets into otherwise political domains.

 These positions have been criticised on the basis that markets cannot provide many of the functions of democratic governments and on their optimistic view of the functioning of market institutions.
-Jonathan Benson has also argued that consumers often lack the kinds of information needed to make ethically informed decision in the market place and that markets will often fail to achieve ethical values for epistemic reasons.
+Jonathan Benson has also argued that consumers often lack the kinds of information needed to make ethically informed decisions in the market place and that markets will often fail to achieve ethical values for epistemic reasons.
 Instead, he argues that ethical regulation is better provided by forms of political democracy which have a greater capacity to centralise relevant information, including local knowledge and tacit knowledge.